ss-stewart/Memory-Game/README.md

 MESSAGES TO RENDER
   Game instructions
-  'Better take that ginko!'
   'Time's up!'
   Win/Loss
-    'Think tou got it?
-Enter the numbers in the correct order' with thinking-emoji 'I bet you leave your keys in the fridge...'
+    'I bet you leave your keys in the fridge...'
     'Way to go, Eintein!'